hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 ####DNS as a service (DNSaaS) {#DNSaaS}

 After installing HP Helion OpenStack, you have the option to install HP Helion OpenStack DNS as a service (DNSaaS) support.
-The HP Helion OpenStack DNS (Domain Name System) service, based on the Openstack Designate project, is a managed DNS service engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.
+The HP Helion OpenStack DNS (Domain Name System) service, based on the OpenStack Designate project, is a managed DNS service engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.

 Currently, supported DNS servers and networks include: